 Choosing a domain name is no longer just about finding something “available.”
-A strong domain name should support your brand, make sense to your audience, and be flexible enough to grow with your venture.
+A strong and perfect domain name should support your brand, make sense to your audience, and be flexible enough to grow with your venture.

 AI tools can help you generate ideas faster, explore angles you may not think of on your own, and save time.
 But human judgment is still what turns a random name into a meaningful brand asset.